Yoga and meditation: where did I learn most about these two things? While traveling, of course.

 25. The light in me sees the light in you.

 (Namaste.)
 I just think this is the loveliest thought ever.
 For years, I didn’t know that this is what the standard greeting in India meant.
 I’ve also heard it translated as “the divine in me recognizes the divine within you.”
-Just lovely.
+Imagine if we greeted others in this way!

-I couldn’t resist the most obvious (and slightly punny) lessons of all:
+I couldn’t resist the most obvious lessons of all:

 Do you practice yoga or meditation?
 Or do you want to?
 What have you learned?